SSU-Development/IRS/README.md

 those who recover

+# Building
+Run on a SH1MMER shim
 ```bash
 sudo bash irs_builder.sh board.bin
 ```

+# What can it do?
 Uses wifi (Yes, it works!!!) or Ethernet.

-# What can it do?
 * ✅ Connect to wifi
 * ✅ Download recovery images
 * ✅ Recover with those recovery images, or images put in the device by another device.